Ion chromatography: History

-The boom of Ion exchange chromatography primarily began between 1935–1950 during World War II and it was through the "Manhattan project" that applications and IC were significantly extended.
+The boom of Ion exchange chromatography primarily began between 1935 and 1950 during World War II and it was through the Manhattan Project that applications and IC were significantly extended.
 Ion chromatography was originally introduced by two English researchers, agricultural Sir Thompson and chemist J T Way.
 The works of Thompson and Way involved the action of water-soluble fertilizer salts, ammonium sulfate and potassium chloride.
 These salts could not easily be extracted from the ground due to the rain.
 They performed ion methods to treat clays with the salts, resulting in the extraction of ammonia in addition to the release of calcium.
 It was in the fifties and sixties that theoretical models were developed for IC for further understanding and it was not until the seventies that continuous detectors were utilized, paving the path for the development from low-pressure to high-performance chromatography.
 Not until 1975 was "ion chromatography" established as a name in reference to the techniques, and was thereafter used as a name for marketing purposes.
 Today IC is important for investigating aqueous systems, such as drinking water.
 It is a popular method for analyzing anionic elements or complexes that help solve environmentally relevant problems.
 Likewise, it also has great uses in the semiconductor industry.

 Because of the abundant separating columns, elution systems, and detectors available, chromatography has developed into the main method for ion analysis.

 When this technique was initially developed, it was primarily used for water treatment.
 Since 1935, ion exchange chromatography rapidly manifested into one of the most heavily leveraged techniques, with its principles often being applied to majority of fields of chemistry, including distillation, adsorption, and filtration.